jobar8/truchet-viewer/README.md

 )
 ```

 This will create a multi-scale Truchet pattern using the N6 tile set.
+The `nlayers` parameter controls the number of levels.

 It should look something like this:

 ![Example Truchet Pattern](examples/truchet_example.png)